doulabglobal/vigia-incubanet-framework/vif/01-introduction.md

 # 01 – Introduction

-## **1.1 Purpose of the Vigía IncubaNet Framework (VIF)**
+## **1.1 Purpose of the Vigía Incubation Framework (VIF)**

-The Vigía IncubaNet Framework (VIF) provides a structured, evidence-based methodology for designing and implementing **national public–private incubator networks**.
+The Vigía Incubation Framework (VIF) provides a structured, evidence-based methodology for designing and implementing **national public–private incubator networks**.
 It translates the principles of the **[MicroCanvas® Framework 2.1 (MCF 2.1)](https://www.themicrocanvas.com)**, the **[Innovation Maturity Model Program (IMM-P®)](https://www.doulab.net/services/innovation-maturity)**, and the strategic foresight approach of **[Vigía Futura](https://www.doulab.net/vigia-futura)** into a repeatable system that governments and ecosystem leaders can adopt to increase startup density, competitiveness, innovation maturity, and global integration.

 VIF is a **country-agnostic blueprint** that can be adapted to different economic structures, institutional capacities, and regional priorities, while preserving methodological consistency and long-term measurability.